altomani/reinsurance-contracts-repository/README.md

 # Reinsurance Contracts Repository

 A large collection of publicly available reinsurance contracts extracted from SEC filings.
+The dataset, including the classification (but not the scripts) are also published on HF: [andreaaltomani/reinsurance-contracts-classification](https://huggingface.co/datasets/andreaaltomani/reinsurance-contracts-classification).

 ## Project Description
 This repository contains:
 - Thousands of reinsurance contracts, retrieved from the EDGAR database of SEC filings.
-- Metadata about the contracts, and additional classification metadata generated with various models (currently qwen3-235b-a22b-2507, gpt-oss-120b and gemini-2.5-flash-lite)
+- Metadata about the contracts, and additional classification metadata generated with various models (currently qwen3-235b-a22b-2507, gpt-oss-120b and gemini-2.5-flash-lite).
-- The scripts used to search, download and classify the contracts
+- The scripts used to search, download and classify the contracts.

 ## Detailed description of the data